 Accessory buildings UNDER 200 square feet do not require a permit, but are required to follow zoning regulations.
 If you are adding electrical and/or plumbing, then a permit will need to be issued for that portion.
-Call the Building Department at 801-544-1363 for details and setback requirements.
+Click here for more accessory building guidelines.

 If you live on a corner lot you need to be aware that you cannot obstruct the view of traffic by installing landscaping, fencing, or anything else higher than 2 feet in height within 30 feet of your intersecting property line.
 To see a diagram demonstrating this clear vision triangle, click here.

 Kaysville City receives many inquiries regarding farm animals and where they are allowed within the City.
 Chapter 24 of the Zoning Ordinance establishes the standards by which farm animals may be kept within Kaysville City in a manner that will protect the public health and minimize the potential for nuisance.
-If the area in which you live does not permit farm animals, you may seek a conditional use permit from the Planning Commission.
-To do that, you will need to fill out a conditional use permit application, pay the application fee, and submit your application to the Community Development Office to be placed on an agenda.
+Click here for more information about keeping farm animals on your property.

 The FEMA Flood Map Service Center (MSC) is the official public source for flood hazard information produced in support of the National Flood Insurance Program (NFIP).
 Visit their website to find your official flood map, access a range of other flood hazard products, and take advantage of tools for better understanding flood risk. (msc.fema.gov)